 The 4-year J.D. program requires the same 85 credits as other J.D. options, but courses are spread out over 4 or 4.5 years.
 Classes are typically held in the evenings from 6:00 PM to 10:00 PM, Monday through Thursday.
-The application process for this extended option is the same as for the 2- and 3-year programs.
-All 2-, 3- and 4-year options allow students to move between programs.
-So if students find the pace does not suit them, they can switch, giving them more flexibility to shape their law school experience.
+The application process for this extended option is the same as for the 3-year program.
+Both the 3-year and 4-year options allow students some flexibility to switch programs, depending on the timing of the request.

 Sample Course Schedule